-- 3.28 Students shall have the right to request a review of the finding imposed by a disciplinary panel, on one or more of the following grounds: - i) that new information has come to light, which calls into question the validity of the conclusion reached by the disciplinary panel: - ii) that there was a material irregularity in the conduct of the process; - iii) that the sanction imposed by the disciplinary panel was disproportionate to the offence committed. - 3.29 Requests for reviews must be submitted to the Student Case Management Team or Student Living in writing within 5 working days of the date of the written notification of the panel decision.
-Reviews in cases that arise from Level 1 disciplinary panel hearings relating to halls of residence shall be dealt with by the Head of Commercial Services, Reviews in all other cases, except those where the finding of the disciplinary panel is that the student should be suspended or excluded from the University, shall be dealt with by a senior member of staff appointed by the Director of Student and Programme Management who has had no previous involvement in the case.
+3.28 Students shall have the right to request a review of the finding imposed by a disciplinary panel, on one or more of the following grounds:

+that new information has come to light, which calls into question the validity of the conclusion reached by the disciplinary panel;

+ii) that there was a material irregularity in the conduct of the process;

+iii) that the sanction imposed by the disciplinary panel was disproportionate to the offence committed.

+3.29 Requests for reviews must be submitted to the Student Case Management Team or Student Living in writing within six working days of the date of the written notification of the panel decision.
+Reviews in cases that arise from Level 1 disciplinary panel hearings relating to halls of residence shall be dealt with by the Head of Residential and Conference Services or their nominee Reviews in all other cases, except those where the finding of the disciplinary panel is that the student should be suspended or excluded from the University, shall be dealt with by a Director or Head within Academic Services who has had no previous involvement in the case.
 Reviews in cases where the finding of the disciplinary panel is that the student should be suspended or excluded from the University shall be dealt with by a Deputy Vice-Chancellor or Pro-Vice Chancellor who has had no previous involvement in the case.
-Review hearings shall normally be held within 15 working days of the written request being received.
-The University shall normally be represented at review hearings by the Investigating Officer.
+Reviews shall normally be completed within 15 working days of the request for review being received.
+The Review Stage is not a rehearing of the original case.
+The reviewer will consider the documents considered by the disciplinary panel, the panel outcome and any additional evidence or written representations supplied by the student(s) requesting review.

-- 3.30 The senior member of staff who reviews the case may reach one of the following conclusions: - (i) to uphold the finding of the disciplinary panel and the sanction(s) imposed; - (ii) to uphold the finding of the disciplinary panel, but to lessen the sanction(s) imposed; - (iii) to refer the case for re-consideration to a new disciplinary panel; - (iv) to quash the finding of the disciplinary panel and the sanction(s) imposed. - 3.31 The decision of the senior member of staff on the student's appeal shall be communicated to the student in writing within 10 working days of the review hearing.
+3.30 The senior member of staff who reviews the case may reach one of the following conclusions:

+(i) to uphold the finding of the disciplinary panel and the sanction(s) imposed;

+(ii) to uphold the finding of the disciplinary panel, but to lessen the sanction(s) imposed;

+(iii) to refer the case for re-consideration to a new disciplinary panel;

+(iv) to quash the finding of the disciplinary panel and the sanction(s) imposed.

+3.31 The review outcome shall normally by communicated to the student in writing within 20 working days of the review request being received.
 A copy of the letter shall be sent to the Head of the academic Department in which the student is studying and another copy shall be held by Student Case Management or Student Living.